Florence Klingensmith: 1933 International Air Races

-In 1933 Florence was the first woman to enter the $10,000 Frank Phillips Trophy Race at the International Air Races in Chicago, Illinois.
+In 1933, Klingensmith was the first woman to enter the $10,000 Frank Phillips Trophy Race at the International Air Races in Chicago, Illinois.
 The Phillips was a 100 mi, 12 lap pylons race and was open to planes with no limits on engine size.
 This race was the main event at the Nationals that year.

-Florence flew a bright red Gee Bee Model Y Senior Sportster NR718Y, owned by Arthur Knapp of Jackson, Michigan.
+Klingensmith flew a red Gee Bee Model Y Senior Sportster NR718Y, owned by Arthur Knapp of Jackson, Michigan.
 The fabric-covered craft's original 220 horsepower (164 kW) Lycoming R-680 engine had been replaced with a 670 hp (500 kW) Wright Whirlwind.
-Late in the afternoon of September 4, one day after her twenty-ninth birthday, Florence was flying in fourth place ahead of four male fliers, averaging over 200 mph through the first eight laps.
-Then, just as she was passing the grand stands, a bit of red fabric fluttered down from the fuselage.
+Late in the afternoon of September 4, one day after her twenty-ninth birthday, Klingensmith was flying in fourth place ahead of four male fliers, averaging over 200 mph through the first eight laps.
+As she was passing the grand stands, a bit of red fabric fluttered down from the fuselage.
 The stresses of the race were apparently too much for the overpowered light craft.
-Florence immediately veered off the course and flew steady and level straight south to a plowed field a couple of miles away in Northfield Township.
-Suddenly the plane nosed over into the ground from about 350 ft up.
-Florence died instantly.
-Apparently she had attempted to bail out.
+Klingensmith immediately veered off the course and flew steady and level straight south to a plowed field a couple of miles away in Northfield Township.
+Suddenly, the plane nosed over into the ground from about 350 ft up.
+Klingensmith died instantly, though she had attempted to bail out.
 Her parachute was found tangled in the fuselage.
-Organizers used her death as an excuse to bar women from the Air Races.
+Organizers used Klingensmith's death as an excuse to bar women from the Air Races.

-Florence's body was shipped back to Minnesota for the funeral.
-The businessmen who had bankrolled Florence's first plane served as pallbearers and her funeral was held in the First Presbyterian Church of Fargo.
+Klingensmith's body was shipped back to Minnesota for the funeral.
+The businessmen who had bankrolled Klingensmith's first plane served as pallbearers and her funeral was held in the First Presbyterian Church of Fargo.
 She was interred in the Gunderson family lot in Oak Mound Cemetery, Kragnes Township, a few miles from where she was born.

-In June 2015, the local Oak Mound 4-H Club erected a monument on Florence's grave in Oak Mound Cemetery, and it was dedicated during a ceremony on June 14, 2015.
-The completed monument consists of a brick pillar with a model of a red Gee Bee Model 'Y' Senior Sportster sitting atop, and a plaque complete with Florence's picture, biography, and a list of her accomplishments affixed to the front.
+In June 2015, the local Oak Mound 4-H Club erected a monument on Klingensmith's grave in Oak Mound Cemetery, and it was dedicated during a ceremony on June 14, 2015.
+The completed monument consists of a brick pillar with a model of a red Gee Bee Model 'Y' Senior Sportster sitting atop, and a plaque with Klingensmith's picture, biography, and a list of her accomplishments affixed to the front.